TRU2110/Uplift-NGO/README.md

 **Navbar Component:**

-◾ A navigation bar to allow users to easily switch between pages such as Home, About, Contact, and Donate.
+◾ A navigation bar to allow users to easily switch between pages such as Home, About, Contact, and Donate.<br>
 ◾ The navbar is styled to maintain a sleek look while keeping the structure of the content intact.

 **Home Section:**